XikunJiang/xikunjiang.github.io/_pages/about.md

 News
 ------
+- **[May.
+2025]** Published [DineMate](https://dinemate.net/): your smart foodie sidekick.
+It helps you decide what to eat!
+No more dinner decision spirals.
+Try it at 🔗 https://dinemate.net/ — and let me know what you think!
 - **[Mar.
 2025]** Our paper "Domain Generalization via Discrete Codebook Learning" has been accepted by the IEEE International Conference on Multimedia & Expo 2025!
 - **[Jan.
 2025]** Our paper "Practical Iterative Quantum Consensus Protocol with Sharding Construction" has been accepted by IEEE JSAC UCP-QuantumEra special issue!